 Phonetic and phonological posterior estimation requires speech analysis that turns a sequence of N acoustic feature observations $X = \{\boldsymbol{x}1, \dots, \boldsymbol{x}n, \dots, \boldsymbol{x}N\}$ into a sequence of N posterior probability vectors $Z = \{\boldsymbol{z}1, \dots, \boldsymbol{z}n, \dots, \boldsymbol{z}N\}$ where consists of Q class-conditional posterior probabilities, and . $^{\top}$ denotes the transpose operator.
 DNN is the state-of-the-art computational method to estimate the posterior probabilities.
-A DNN learns the categorical distribution mapping an input acoustic feature \boldsymbol{x}n to a specific class probability.
-A single DNN is employed to estimate the phonetic posteriors, whereas multiple parallel DNNs are used for detection of different phonological classes; the DNN outputs are then concatenated to form the phonological posterior vector (details in 3.2).
+A single DNN is employed to estimate the phonetic posteriors, whereas multiple parallel DNNs are used for estimation of different phonological class probabilities; the DNN outputs are then concatenated to form the phonological posterior vector (details in 3.1-3.2).

 Figure 1 depicts a sample of phonological and phonetic posteriors estimated for an utterance of speech signal.
 The left plots illustrate the binary quantized posteriors of the continuous probabilities depicted in the right plots.
-An exclusive class-specific sparsity is evident for phonetic posteriors which is pertained to the DNN exclusive mapping to the hard output phonetic labels.
-As a result, the class-specific subspaces are highly structured or the matrices of class-specific phonetic posteriors have a very low-rank [8], and the posterior space is a union of these low-dimensional subspaces.
+An exclusive class-specific sparsity structure is evident for phonetic posteriors which is pertained to the DNN exclusive mapping to the hard output phonetic labels.
+As a result, the class-specific subspaces are highly structured, and the matrices of class-specific phonetic posteriors have a very low-rank [8, 9]; the phonetic posteriors live in union of these low-dimensional subspaces.

 On the other hand, the restricted multi-class probabilities are visible at phonological posteriors.
-As the phonological classes correspond to sub-phonetic attributes, multiple classes are activated for generation of linguistic units at any instance of time, however, their combination is confined to a small permissible activation of articulatory mechanisms as determined in a phonological system [16].
-These permissible combinations define the sparsity structures underlying phonological posteriors.
+As the phonological classes correspond to sub-phonetic attributes, multiple classes are activated for generation of a sub-word unit, however, their combination is confined to a small permissible activation of articulatory mechanisms as determined in a phonological system (for example the well-known Sound Pattern of English [15]).
+These permissible combinations define the sparsity structures underlying phonological posteriors [12].
 In both phonetic and phonological illustrations, the sparse vectors exhibit a sequencing structure inherited from the input acoustic feature observations.
-More details about the DNN setup for estimation of posteriors, their dimension and databases will be described in Section 3.
+More details about the DNN setup for estimation of posteriors, their dimension and databases will be described in Sections 3.1-3.2.